build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 ```

 If you enjoyed this tutorial, found any issues, or have feedback for us, <a href="https://www.pulse.aws/survey/Z8XBGQEL" target="_blank">please send it our way!</a>
+## Conclusion
+You've successfully orchestrated batch processing tasks in your Amazon EKS cluster using Amazon SQS and EFS!
+You've not only integrated SQS as a robust job queue but also leveraged the EFS CSI Driver for persistent storage across multiple nodes.
+This tutorial has walked you through the setup of your Amazon EKS cluster, the deployment of a Python-based batch processing application, and its containerization and storage in Amazon ECR.
+You've also learned how to create multi-architecture images and deploy them as Kubernetes Jobs.
+Furthermore, you've extended the capabilities of your Kubernetes Jobs by integrating them with Amazon SQS and providing persistent storage through Amazon EFS.

+To continue your journey, setup the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) for dynamic scaling, or explore [EFS Lifecycle Management](https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html) to automate moving files between performance classes or enabling [EFS Intelligent-Tiering](https://docs.aws.amazon.com/efs/latest/ug/intelligent-tiering.html) to optimize costs.